rasmusab/officialcocktails/officialcocktails.com/content/cocktails/vieux_carr_.md

 - Garnish carefully: The Vieux Carré traditionally calls for a lemon twist as a garnish.
 Be sure to carefully peel the lemon to avoid any bitter pith, and twist the peel over the drink to express its essential oils.

-## Alcohol-free alternative to a Vieux Carré
+## Alcohol-free alternative to the Vieux Carré

 A great alcohol-free alternative to Vieux Carré is a mocktail version of the classic recipe.
 To make this delicious and refreshing drink, you will need: